SeanBeckman/eng-practices/review/reviewer/looking-for.md

 ## Style

-We have [style guides](http://google.github.io/styleguide/) at Google for all of our major languages, and even for most of the minor languages.
-Make sure the CL follows the appropriate style guides.

 If you want to improve some style point that isn't in the style guide, prefix your comment with "Nit:" to let the developer know that it's a nitpick that you think would improve the code but isn't mandatory.
 Don't block CLs from being